Headache: Old headaches

 One review article found that if 4–5 of the POUND characteristics are present, a migraine is 24 times as likely a diagnosis than a tension-type headache (likelihood ratio 24).
 If 3 characteristics of POUND are present, migraine is 3 times more likely a diagnosis than tension type headache (likelihood ratio 3).
 If only 2 POUND characteristics are present, tension-type headaches are 60% more likely (likelihood ratio 0.41).

-Another study found the following factors independently each increase the chance of migraine over tension-type headache: nausea, photophobia, phonophobia, exacerbation by physical activity, unilateral, throbbing quality, chocolate as a headache trigger, and cheese as a headache trigger.
+A number of features are more likely to be associated with migraine than with tension-type headache.
+Migraine is more prevalent in females, is associated with specific genetic factors, and is more likely to involve symptoms such as photophobia, phonophobia, nausea, vomiting, aura, and being aggravated by physical activity.
+Research suggests that factors affecting headache development are complex and interconnected.
+Some factors may be more appropriately thought of as symptoms of already-occurring changes in the brain rather than causal migraine triggers.

 Cluster headaches are relatively rare (1 in 1000 people) and are more common in men than women.
 They present with sudden onset explosive pain around one eye and are accompanied by autonomic symptoms (tearing, runny nose and red eye).

 Temporomandibular jaw pain (chronic pain in the jaw joint), and cervicogenic headache (headache caused by pain in muscles of the neck) are also possible diagnoses.

 For chronic, unexplained headaches, keeping a headache diary can be useful for tracking symptoms and identifying triggers, such as association with menstrual cycle, exercise and food.
 While mobile electronic diaries for smartphones are becoming increasingly common, a recent review found most are developed with a lack of evidence base and scientific expertise.

 Cephalalgiaphobia is fear of headaches or getting a headache.